uperl/Archive-Libarchive-FFI/README.md

 or `archive_entry_free`, in order to free the resources associated with those objects.

-The documentation that comes with libarchive is not that great, but is serviceable.
-The documentation for this library is copied largely from libarchive, with adjustments for Perl.
+The documentation that comes with libarchive is not that great (by its own admission), being somewhat incomplete, and containing a few subtle errors.
+In writing the documentation for this distribution, I borrowed heavily (read: stole wholesale) from the libarchive documentation, making changes where appropriate for use under Perl (changing `NULL` to `undef` for example, along with the interface change to make that work).
+I may and probably have introduced additional subtle errors.
+Patches to the documentation that match the implementation, or fixes to the implementation so that it matches the documentation (which ever is appropriate) would greatly appreciated.

 # SEE ALSO